invoke-ai/InvokeAI/README.md

     during image generation (see <a href="https://github.com/invoke-ai/InvokeAI/blob/main/docs/features/OTHER.md#thresholding-and-perlin-noise-initialization-options">Thresholding and Perlin Noise Initialization</a>
   - Extensive metadata now written into PNG files, allowing reliable regeneration of images and tweaking of previous settings.
-  - Command-line completion in `invoke.py` now works on Windows, Linux and Mac platforms.
+  - Command-line completion in `invoke.py` now works on Windows, Linux and macOS platforms.
   - Improved <a href="https://invoke-ai.github.io/InvokeAI/features/CLI/">command-line completion behavior</a>.
     New commands added:
     - List command-line history with `!history`